donateko/scopos-webmail/docs/adr/0053-patrol-integration-test.md

 ## Context

-- A need for integration testing for Twake Mail mobile arised.
+- A need for integration testing for Mailbux mobile arised.
 - The testing tool must be able to handle native UI and webview.

 ## Decision

-- Patrol was chosen to write and test Twake Mail.
+- Patrol was chosen to write and test Mailbux.

 ## Consequences

-- Developers are now able to integration test Twake Mail
+- Developers are now able to integration test Mailbux
 - Set up:
   - Run `dart pub global activate patrol_cli` to enable Patrol CLI
   - Install ngrok and jq